MicrosoftEdge/WebView2Feedback/specs/RestartRequested.md

 to provide the urgency of the restart.
 WebView2 developers can listen to this event for version updates, version downgrades, or important configuration changes to determine if they need to prompt the user for a restart to apply those updates.
-This API is to detect whether a restart is requested from WebView2 base on different priority levels.
-WebView2 developers can listen to this event for version update, version downgrade or important feature flag update to determine the need to prompt user for restart to apply those updates.

 # Examples
 ## WinRT and .NET